trevorwslee/TFTImageShow/README.md

 For `PICOW`, the platform core is download from `https://github.com/maxgerhardt/platform-raspberrypi.git`.
 (As far as I know, this is the only PlatformIO platform core that supports the use of Raspberry Pi PicoW WiFi capability.)

-It might take a long time for PlatformIO to download it.
-If PlatformIO fails to install the platform core, it might be that your system doesn't have long "file name" enabled, in such a case, try
+It might take a long time for PlatformIO to download and install it.
+If PlatformIO fails to download and install the platform core, it might be that your system doesn't have long "file name" enabled, in such a case, try
 ```
 git config --system core.longpaths true
 ```